Make these signature drinks at home while you watch Lone Star NYE

 When the clock strikes midnight 10,000 pounds of fireworks will blast off from the top of “The Ball” along with the 200+ LED lights on Reunion Tower and 200+ drones for a choreographed show like nothing ever seen over the Dallas skyline.

-Watch “Lone Star NYE: Countdown to 2022” Friday night at 11:30 p.m. on our station or website.
+Watch “Lone Star NYE: Countdown to 2022” Friday night at 11:30 p.m. on CW39 and cw39.com.
 Join the party by sharing your photos on social media with the #LonestarNYE.